-Whats new onboard the Independence of the seas?
+Whats new onboard the Independence of the sea?

 So whats new on the Independence of the Seas refit?

-The first thing I noticed was as soon as we hopped onboard deck 4 was the Playmaker Bar and Arcade.
+The first thing I noticed was as soon as we hopped onboard Independence of the Sea deck 4 was the Playmaker Bar and Arcade.

 A fantastic sports bar that is huge and roomy with large screens and the latest games.
 There are arcade games and also pool tables in this area and it has a real buzz.

 Now you can now find the new Izumi on deck 4, serving sushi and sashimi for an exotic Asian inspired meal.
 This has taken place of the old nightclub, but fear not if you still want to dance you can do so in Studio B late night or in the newly revamped Star lounge. ( planner permitting )